abhishekray07/python-web-app/README.md

-## AWS Fargate Web App Tutorial
+## Simple Flask Web App

-This is the source code for the AWS Fargate tutorial on https://www.learnaws.org/.
+This is the source code for the tutorial on https://www.learnaws.org/.